How to achieve an ERP implementation in 6 months …. or less

 Our FlexSafe methodology framework incorporates experience and best practice to ensure the key pillars of business are taken into consideration and delivered:

 • Revenue: effective use of revenue by ensuring full visibility of all financial data in real-time, allowing for quick and meaningful decisions.
-This will have relevance when consolidating information from multiple entities, providing a real-time, global view of information

 • Efficiency: increase efficiency by connecting data sources across the organisation, allowing full visibility and transparency to stakeholders to enable decisions and actions.
-By ‘bridging the gaps within the business and ensuring that processes are mapped to ‘best practice’, the solution allows an increased efficiency within the business units

 • Risk: reduce the risk of missed or inaccurate data by connecting all relevant systems and providing accurate real-time information to the right stakeholders in the right format